Developmental Research Program

 - Encourages and supports interdisciplinary collaboration in translational research in ovarian cancer

-The Developmental Research Program provides $200,000 to support four meritorious projects annually ($100,000 from the SPORE and a $100,000 match from Mayo Clinic).
+The Developmental Research Program provides a minimum of $200,000 to support at least four meritorious projects annually ($100,000 from the SPORE and a $100,000 match from Mayo Clinic).
 A second year of funding might be possible, depending on a project's progress.

 The Developmental Research Program uses a defined process to call for applications and review submissions with the expertise of the Ovarian Cancer SPORE's Internal Scientific Advisory Committee and other experienced investigators as needed.